 - High artistic value (complete record of dragon motif evolution)

-- Profound historical significance (the starting point of China's currency modernization)
+- Deep historical significance (starting point of China's currency modernization)

 Goal 3: Rare Top-tier Treasures

-- Top-tier treasures command higher market prices (tens of millions of HKD)
+- Top-tier treasures have higher market value (tens of millions HKD)

-- Greater scarcity (only a few pattern grade coins exist)
+- Rarity is more pronounced (only a few pattern grade pieces exist)

 - Stronger historical uniqueness